johnpham0527/design-playground/README.md

 ### Order

 ### Contrast
+Contrast can be used to set areas of interest.

 ### Emphasis
+Font styles can be applied to show emphasis.

 ### Balance
+Objects can be aligned to achieve balance.

 ### Unity
+Hyperlink styles can be used to create unity with other text within a design.

 ### Pattern
+Background patterns can help keep a design organized and provide a sense of harmony through the use of repeating elements.

 ### Movement
+Movement can be achieved through various scrolling and animation effects.
+Line and shapes can also create implied movement.

 ### Rhythm and Repetition
+Rhythm and repetition occurs when one or more elements in a design are repeated often enough to create a visual rhythm.
+Some degree of variation of repetition works best to combat monotony.
+For example, widths can be changed or shapes can be varied a little within a repeating set of buttons.
+Border styles can also be used to add rhythm.
+Border styles can create a simple rhythm when applied to tables.

 ### Propotion
+Proportion can bring a sense of balance, emphasis, and harmony to a design, and can clue viewers into a design so they know which items are more important than others.
+Proportion is the visual relationship between two moremore things in terms of their size, number, and degree.
+Proportion can be thought of as tiered dominance where elements relate to each other in a way that creates a sense of hierarchy and order.
+Objects can be scaled to achieve proportion.

 ### Simplicity